m2-labs/yield-sdk/README.md

 * [Solend](https://solend.fi)
 * [Tulip](https://tulip.garden)

 All data is fetched directly from the Solana blockchain, using the native protocol SDK when available.
+This project does not use screen-scraping or 3rd party APIs.
+To prevent rate-limiting, this project attempts to use the officially supported RPCs for each project.

 ❤️ Inspired by [defi-yield-ts](https://github.com/jet-lab/defi-yield-ts)